fishcus/KAP-manual/en/security/table.en.md

 ## Table-level Access Control

-**Table-level Access Control** allows KAP system admin to control who can access data of Hive or KAFKA tables that have been loaded into KAP.
-When a user/group has been revoked of query access to a table, this user/group will not be able to **query** data in this table regardless of through Cube, Table Index or Query Pushdown.
+*Table-level Access Control* allows Kyligence Enterprise system admin to control who can access data of Hive or KAFKA tables that have been loaded into Kyligence Enterprise.
+When a user/group has been revoked of query access to a table, this user/group will not be able to *query* data in this table regardless of through Cube, Table Index or Query Pushdown.
 The user/group can still query the Cube that has a reference to the forbidden table, as long as the query itself does not refer to the forbidden table.

 When you load the table for the first time into a project or upgrade KAP from a lower version, by default, every user/group has access to all tables that have been loaded into the project.